adelriosantiago/adelriosantiago-blog/my-swot/eng.md

 # My personal SWOT

-I started the Innovation MBA about one month ago at the University Of Louisville in Kentucky.
-The Innovation [MBA is the ranked #25 in the U.S. by the Princeton Review](https://business.louisville.edu/academics-programs/graduate-programs/imba/#:~:text=Ranked%20%2325%20in%20the%20U.S.,only%2030%20students%20per%20cohort.), admission to the program is competitive, with only 30 students per cohort.
+I started an MBA about one month ago at the University Of Louisville in Kentucky.
+The [Innovation MBA is the ranked #25 in the U.S. by the Princeton Review](https://business.louisville.edu/academics-programs/graduate-programs/imba/#:~:text=Ranked%20%2325%20in%20the%20U.S.,only%2030%20students%20per%20cohort.), admission to the program is competitive, with only 30 students per cohort.

 SWOT, or Strength, Weaknesses, Opportunities and Threats is a tool generally used by companies to asses themselves and their competitors.